Graunephar/PiFun/README.md

 ## The demo

-### SSH connection to the pie
+### SSH connection to the Pi

 1. From your own terminal run `ssh <USERNAME>@<IP ADRESS>`.
 In this example that means the correct command is `ssh pi@192.168.43.137`.
 This will establish a remote connection to the Pi.
 The Pi will ask for the password you have set in the beginning of this guide.
 After entering you password you will be connected to the Pi which means that whatever you type will run on the Pi, and the output you get is the output from the pi.
-This ins indicated by the `pi@raspberrypi:~ $` prefix you see in your terminal
+This is indicated by the `pi@raspberrypi:~ $` prefix you see in your terminal

 ### SSH access without password.

 In the following section we will use[this guide](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md).
 Below is an adapted description of the commands.

-1. From a terminal with SSH access (as established earlier run the two following command)
+1. From a terminal with SSH access (as established earlier).
+Run the two following command

 ```bash
 ssh-keygen -t rsa -C pi@pi #generate a new key